Don’t get caught looking like a tourist while visiting Spain!

 After two years of living in this fantastic city and trying desperately to look less and less like an outsider, I’ve come to several fashion conclusions.
-There are some definite DOs and DON’Ts when it comes to fitting in like a local versus standing out like a…tourist!
-Regardless of what time of year you visit Barcelona, these tips will help you to plan accordingly and look the part!
+There are some definite DOs and DON’Ts when it comes to dressing like a local in Spain.

 We first set foot in our new home city during the last week of August.
 The DEAD of summer.
 At the time I just couldn’t be bothered with adapting to local styles.
 So, I relied on simple summer garments to get through those first few scorching days.
 Items such as flip flops, tank tops and cotton gym shorts were my go-tos!

 I quickly realized once school started in September that the Spanish have a definite style.
 Here’s are some of my observations…and opinions for ALL four seasons.

 Consider it your go-to guide if visiting or moving here!

 1. What to Wear in Winter